 A Development Plan is a statutory document that guides development by providing zones, maps and policies to assess development applications.

-The State Government will be replacing every Council's Development Plan with a single planning rulebook, called the Planning and Design Code, by July 2020.
-Details of these reforms can be accessed at the SA Planning Portal.
+The State Government will be replacing every Council's Development Plan with a single planning rule book, called the Planning and Design Code, in the first half of 2021.
+Details of these reforms can be accessed at the PlanSA.

 If you have any questions about information on this page, please contact us on 8372 8888 or email email@example.com with ‘Mitcham’s Development Plan’ written in the subject line.